2022 Winter Olympics: Beijing Zone

-Venues in the Beijing Zone exist in different conditions; some were recently constructed exclusively for the 2022 games, while the rest were renovated from the 2008 Summer Olympics or other existing sites.
-The Beijing Zone of the 2022 Winter Olympics consisted of six competition venues and was where the Opening and Closing Ceremonies, for both the 2022 Winter Olympics and 2008 Summer Olympics, would take place.
+Venues in the Beijing Zone existed in different conditions; some were recently constructed exclusively for the 2022 games, while the rest were renovated from the 2008 Summer Olympics or other existing sites.
+The Beijing Zone of the 2022 Winter Olympics consisted of six competition venues and was where the opening and closing ceremonies, for both the 2022 Winter Olympics and 2008 Summer Olympics, took place.

-Five ice events were held at the Olympic Green, the Capital Indoor Stadium and the Beijing Wukesong Sports Center, which had been some of the main venues of the 2008 Summer Olympics.
-The Big Air snowboarding and freestyle skiing events were held in a former industrial area in Shijingshan District, at Western Hills area.
+Five ice events were held at the Olympic Green, the Capital Indoor Stadium, and the Beijing Wukesong Sports Center, which had been some of the main venues of the 2008 Summer Olympics.
+The Big Air snowboarding and freestyle skiing events were held in a former industrial area in the Shijingshan District, in the Western Hills area.
 Since the end of 2009, the Beijing Olympic Village apartments on the Olympic Green had been transformed into a residential area.
 There was therefore a need to build another Olympic Village on a smaller scale for the Winter Olympics.
-These new buildings are located in the southern area of Olympic Green on the neighbourhood of the National Olympic Sports Center and served as a Chinese Olympic Committee residential complex for those athletes who underwent training at the nearby venues.
+These new buildings were located in the southern area of Olympic Green on the neighborhood of the National Olympic Sports Center and served as a Chinese Olympic Committee residential complex for athletes who underwent training at the nearby venues.

-The Beijing National Stadium was an iconic venue in the Beijing Zone, and it is also known as the Bird's Nest (鸟巢; Niǎocháo).
-The Beijing National Stadium was the site that hosted the Opening and Closing Ceremonies for the 2022 Winter Olympics, but it was no longer a venue for any competition in 2022.
+The Beijing National Stadium (国家体育场) is an iconic venue in the Beijing Zone, also known as the Bird's Nest (鸟巢).
+The Beijing National Stadium was the site that hosted the opening and closing ceremonies for the 2022 Winter Olympics, but it did not host any competition in 2022.

-The National Aquatics Center (国家游泳中心 Guójiā Yóuyǒng Zhōngxīn /gwor-jyaa yoh-yong jong-sshin/), also known as the Water Cube, was the venue for Curling competition.
-In the 2022 Winter Olympics, the National Aquatics Center became the first Olympic venue to incorporate a curling track in the swimming pool.
+The National Aquatics Center (国家游泳中心), also known as the Water Cube (水立方), was the venue for Curling competition.
+In the 2022 Winter Olympics, the National Aquatics Center became the first Olympic venue to have curling ice sheets atop a swimming pool.

-The Shougang Big Air (首钢滑雪大跳台中心 Shǒugāng Huáxuě Dàtiàotái Zhōngxīn /shoh-gung hwaa-sshwair daa-tyao-teye jong-sshin/) was a newly constructed site for the 2022 Winter Olympics.
+The Shougang Big Air (首钢滑雪大跳台中心) was newly constructed for the 2022 Winter Olympics.
 The Shougang Big Air hosted the freestyle skiing and snowboarding events.

-The Wukesong Sports Centre (五棵松体育馆 Wǔkēsōng Tǐyùguǎn /woo-ker-song tee-yoo-gwan/) was under an 8-month renovation for the 2022 Winter Olympics.
+The Wukesong Sports Centre (五棵松体育馆) was under an 8-month renovation for the 2022 Winter Olympics.
 In February 2022, the Wukesong Sports Centre hosted the 2022 Winter Olympics Men's and Women's ice hockey tournaments.

-The National Indoor Stadium (国家体育馆 Guójiā Tǐyùguǎn /gwor-jyaa tee-yoo-gwan/) was the second venue for the ice hockey tournament for the 2022 Winter Olympics, besides the Wukesong Sports Centre.
+The National Indoor Stadium (国家体育馆) was the second venue for the ice hockey tournament for the 2022 Winter Olympics, besides the Wukesong Sports Centre.

-The National Speed Skating Oval (国家速滑馆 Guójiā Sùhuáguǎn /gwor-jyaa soo-hwaa-gwan/) has the nickname "Ice Ribbon" due to its exterior design.
+The National Speed Skating Oval (国家速滑馆) has the nickname "Ice Ribbon" due to its exterior design.
 The National Speed Skating Oval was the venue for speed skating in the 2022 Winter Olympics.

-The Capital Indoor Stadium (首都体育馆 Shǒudū Tǐyùguǎn), also known as the Capital Gymnasium, was a venue adapted from the 2008 Summer Olympics and was reconstructed for short-track speed skating and figure skating competitions in the 2022 Winter Olympics.
+The Capital Indoor Stadium (首都体育馆), also known as the Capital Gymnasium, was a venue adapted from the 2008 Summer Olympics and was reconstructed for short-track speed skating and figure skating competitions in the 2022 Winter Olympics.